Nonlocal growth of quantum conditional mutual information under decoherence: CMI under Random Unitary Circuits

 \subsection{Case of measurements}

 To orient this discussion, we first consider the growth of CMI in Haar-random states.
-By Observation \ref{mie_cmi}, the CMI after measuring $k$ qubits in $B$ is simply the Born-averaged mutual information $I(A:C|i)$ in the post-measurement state.
+By Proposition \ref{mie_cmi}, the CMI after measuring $k$ qubits in $B$ is simply the Born-averaged mutual information $I(A:C|i)$ in the post-measurement state.
 The post-measurement state is a Haar-random state on $N - k$ qubits.
 In this state, the mutual information $I(A:C) = \max(0, N_A + N_C - (N_B - k))$ (up to Page corrections)~\cite{PhysRevLett.71.1291}.

-Haar-random states---from the point of view of entanglement structure---are reached after random quantum circuits of depth $O(L)$ \cite{10.1007/s00220-016-2706-8,10.48550/arXiv.1905.12053}.
-The argument above establishes that the CMI in these states begins to grow to a nonzero value when a finite fraction of the spins in $B$ have been measured.
+\vthree{A random circuit saturates the bipartite entanglement at depth $O(L)$ \cite{10.1007/s00220-016-2706-8,10.48550/arXiv.1905.12053}, so they behave similarly to Haar-random states in terms of bipartite entanglement.} This establishes that the CMI in these states begins to grow to a nonzero value when a finite fraction of the spins in $B$ have been measured.
 It is interesting to ask how this phase transition connects to the ``teleportation'' transition that takes place at depth $O(\log L)$ in one dimension and \(O(1)\) in higher dimensions \cite{10.48550/arXiv.2110.06963}.
 At the teleportation transition, the development of CMI between $A$ and $C$ requires \emph{all} the spins in $B$ to be measured.

 To support this analysis, we explore the dynamics of CMI in random unitary Clifford circuits consisting of two-qubit gates laid out in a brickwork pattern, as depicted in Fig. \ref{fig:inefficient_teleporter}(a).
 While we use a 1+1D circuit for illustration, our findings are not dependent on the dimensionality of the circuit.
 We plot \(\delta I\) as a function of the circuit depth and the number of measurements in Fig.\ref{fig:inefficient_teleporter}(b).
 We see both regimes of behavior---the depth-independent Haar-random behavior at depth $O(L)$ (green line), and the onset of teleportation at depth $O(\log L)$ (blue star), and a transition at intermediate depths that interpolates linearly between these (red line).
 Additional numerics and scaling analysis are presented in Appendix \ref{scaling} to support our claim on the scaling behavior.